Must-Know CPG definitions and Jargon: The Ultimate Guide

 Shelf Life: The amount of time a product can be displayed in-store before it starts to spoil.
 This should not be confused with expiration dates, which tell consumers the last day a product is safe to consume.

-Shelf Price: The product price on store-shelves.
-This can include base price and promotional prices.
+Shelf Price: The product price on store shelves.
+This can include base prices and promotional prices.

 Shelf Talker: Signs attached to the edge of shelves, often used to emphasize temporary promotions or new products.